Skip to Content

 What About Other Mortgage Options?

 Looking for other options?
-Here are the down payment requirements for some alternatives to both FHA and conventional mortgages
+Here are the down payment requirements for some alternatives to both FHA and conventional mortgages.

 USDA Down Payment Requirements: Buyers purchasing property in a rural or eligible suburban area may qualify for a 0%-down USDA loan at a very competitive interest rate.
 However, USDA home loans have income restrictions, and many lenders look for a credit score of 640 or higher.

-VA Down Payment Requirements: Borrowers who qualify for a Certificate of Eligibility from the US Department of Veterans Affairs may be able to purchase with 0% down and no required mortgage insurance or ongoing annual fees with a VA loan.
+VA Down Payment Requirements: Borrowers who qualify for a Certificate of Eligibility from the Department of Veterans Affairs (VA) may be able to purchase with 0% down and no required mortgage insurance or ongoing annual fees with a VA loan.
 Credit score requirements vary by lender.

 For example, the Florida Assist program reduces your down payment by up to $10,000.
 Similarly, the Los Angeles Housing Department's LIPA program offers qualifying applicants as much as $161,000.